Speeding Up the NSGA-II via Dynamic Population Sizes: Choosing the Phase Length Automatically

-Furthermore, all bounds hold with probability at least $1-\frac{4}{n}$. \end{theorem}
+These four bounds also hold with probability $1-O(1/n)$. \end{theorem}

-As was already the case for the \tgrowingNSGA when the user needed to choose~$\tau$ manually, \Cref{alg:concurrent_opt} with \tgrowingNSGA also effectively eliminates~$\mu$ as a parameter, as its runtime result is independent of~$\mu$, once sufficiently large.
-Hence, \Cref{alg:concurrent_opt} applied to the \tgrowingNSGA results in a parameterless MOEA.
-However, now, the runtime bound even holds in expectation, not only with high probability, as multiple runs start with a small population size and thus result in independent trials of covering the Pareto front once the population is sufficiently large.
-We believe that having such a parameterless algorithm is a remarkable result, in particular when considering that this parameterless version still exhibits a very low runtime on \omm.
+In contrast to our results in the previous sections, the bounds in \Cref{thm:concurrent_omm_ojzj} hold additionally in expectation, as multiple runs start with a small population size and thus result in independent trials of covering the Pareto front once the population is sufficiently large.
+Moreover, as in the case for the dynamic \NSGAtwo, \Cref{alg:concurrent_opt} with the dynamic \NSGAtwo also effectively eliminates~$N_{\max}$ as a parameter, as its runtime is independent of~$N_{\max}$, once sufficiently large.
+Hence, choosing arbitrarily large values for~$N_{\max}$ results in an essentially parameterless algorithm, which is a remarkable result, in particular since this parameterless version still exhibits a very fast runtime on \omm and \ojzjk.

 \paragraph{Theoretical analysis.}